BalaGuravaiahParimi82/Java-Interview-Questions/OOPS Concepts.md

 >
 > Let's take a look at them:
 >
-> 1\. **Abstraction** : Abstracon is a process of hiding the implementaon details and showing only funconality to the user.
+> 1\. **Abstraction** : Abstraction is a process of hiding the implementaon details and showing only funconality to the user.
 >
 > Real world examples:
 >
 > **-** TV remote: To start the TV, you have to press the power buon, you don't have to know about the internal circuit operaons like how infrared waves are passing.
 >
 > **-** Car gears: We know what happens when we change the gear.
-But we don't know how changing gear works under the hood, that information is irrelevant to us, so it is abstracted.\
+But we don't know how changing gear works under the hood, that information is irrelevant to us, so it is abstracted.
 >
-> In java, Abstraction can be achieved in two ways:\
+> In java, Abstraction can be achieved in two ways:
 >
 > **-** Abstract classes\
 > **-** Interfaces